ibm-cloud-docs/dr-automation-powervs/create-ha-cluster.md

 ---

-# Creating HA cluster
+# Deploying the PowerHA SystemMirror
-{: #creating-ha-cluster}
+{: #deploying-ha-systemirror}

-After creating the service instance, configuring the HA cluster in {{site.data.keyword.DR_full}} is required to enable high availability for your Power Virtual Server environment.
-The HA cluster establishes coordinated nodes that help ensure workload continuity during planned or unplanned outages.
-This screen allows you to configure the location, workspace, API authentication key, and related high availability settings.
-Once configured, {{site.data.keyword.DR_short}} supports automatic failover and resilient operations to maintain service availability.
+After the service instance is created, deploy PowerHA SystemMirror for IBM Power Virtual Server to enable high availability for your environment.
+This deployment establishes coordinated nodes that help ensure workload continuity during planned or unplanned outages.

+During the deployment, you can select the region and workspace where your Power Virtual Server instances are located.
+After you select the workspace, you can choose the instances on which to enable PowerHA SystemMirror for your applications.
 {:shortdesc: .shortdesc}

 ### Procedure
 {: #procedure-ha-cluster}

-To configure the HA cluster, complete the following steps:
+To configure the HA deployment, complete the following steps:

-1. On the **Service details** page, in the **HA cluster** section, click **Edit**.
+1. In the **Service details** page, in the **HA cluster** section, click **Edit**.
-2. In the **Edit configuration** panel, enter the required **API key** and validate it.
+2. In the **Edit configuration** page, enter the required **API key** and it validates the API key.
 3. Select the **High availability location**.
 4. Select the appropriate **Power Virtual Server workspace**.
 5. Click **Save** to apply the configuration.